 2. They didn’t joke around when it came to discipline

 Under “The Rule of the Templars,” a detailed code governing everyday behavior, the knights were required to live austere lives.
 They could have meat only three times a week, except on special holidays, since eating flesh was understood to corrupt the body.
 Fur and fancy clothes were forbidden.
 So were pointed shoes and shoe-laces, since “these abominable things belong to pagans.”
 Of course, chastity was a must, and Templars were forbidden to kiss any woman, even their own mother.
-Breaking the rules could mean getting a beating, being banished form the brotherhood, or having to eat meals on the floor.
+Breaking the rules could mean getting a beating, being banished from the brotherhood, or having to eat meals on the floor.

 3. They refused to ever surrender